 (c) Upon termination of a Federal award, the Federal awarding agency must provide the information required under FFATA to the Federal Web site established to fulfill the requirements of FFATA, and update or notify any other relevant governmentwide systems or entities of any indications of poor performance as required by 41 U.S.C.
 417b and 31 U.S.C.
-3321 and implementing guidance at 2 CFR part 77 (forthcoming at time of publication).
+3321 and implementing guidance at 2 CFR part 77.
 See also the requirements for Suspension and Debarment at 2 CFR part 180.